-Day 3Begin your South American adventure with a half-day included tour that, as well as introducing downtown Rio, includes a cable-car ride along Olympic Boulevard, with its colourful murals, then up Sugarloaf Mountain.
+Day 3Begin your South American adventure with a half-day included tour that, as well as introducing downtown Rio, features a walk along Olympic Boulevard, with its colourful murals, then head up Sugarloaf Mountain by cable car.
 The spectacular 360-degree views from atop the mountain are unforgettable.
-This evening, enjoy an included drink at a local carioca bar close to your hotel, before the chance to take in an optional Samba show in town.
+This evening, enjoy an included drink at a local carioca bar close to your hotel before the chance to take in an optional Ginga Tropical Show in town.
+This show combines Brazil’s diversity and cultures through different styles of dance, music and live performances and concludes with a carnival-inspired finale.
 Dinner is at leisure tonight.

 Day 4Continue your exploration of Rio today with an excursion to a wonder of the world – the Christ the Redeemer statue atop Corcovado Mountain.
 This evening, enjoy your final evening in Rio with an included dinner at the nearby Martinez Restaurant.